Altinn/altinn-studio-docs/content/notifications/reference/architecture/sms/_index.nb.md

 ## Integrations
 ### Kafka
-The Notifications sms microservice has an integration towards a Kafka broker, and this integration is used both to publish and consume messages from topics relevant to the microservice.
+The Notifications SMS microservice has an integration towards a Kafka broker, and this integration is used both to publish and consume messages from topics relevant to the microservice.

 **Consumers:**
 The following Kafka consumers are defined:
 - [SendSmsQueueConsumer](https://github.com/Altinn/altinn-notifications-sms/blob/main/src/Altinn.Notifications.Sms.Integrations/Consumers/SendSmsQueueConsumer.cs):
-  Consumes sms objects with recipient data that are ready to be sent
+  Consumes SMS objects with recipient data that are ready to be sent

 **Producers:**
 A single producer [_KafkaProducer_](https://github.com/Altinn/altinn-notifications-sms/blob/main/src/Altinn.Notifications.Sms.Integrations/Producers/CommonProducer.cs)